getargora/loom/README.md

 - **Unified Dashboard** – Manage domains, DNS, servers, users, billing, and more from one clean UI.
 - **EPP Automation** – Built-in support for domain provisioning and updates via EPP.
 - **Lightweight Billing** – Users can place orders, receive invoices, and manage services like domains or hosting.
-- **ICANN-Ready Architecture** – Designed to support the needs of accredited registrars, with features like WDRP, Transfer Policy compliance, and abuse handling.
+- **ICANN-Ready Architecture** – Designed to support the needs of accredited registrars, with features like WDRP, Transfer Policy compliance, and abuse handling. – *coming soon*
-- **DNS Management** – Full zone and record editor included.
+- **DNS Management** – Full zone and record editor included. – *coming soon*
-- **Reseller System** – Allow others to offer and manage services under their own accounts.
+- **Reseller System** – Allow others to offer and manage services under their own accounts. – *coming soon*
 - **Modular & Extensible** – Add your own modules or integrate third-party tools easily.
 - **Modern Stack** – Slim 4 Framework, Twig, Bootstrap 5, PHP 8+.
-- **API-Ready** – Structured for REST or GraphQL integration.
 - **Self-Hosted** – Your data, your control.

 ## Supported Providers